 Take it from two experienced frog parents — it is REALLY easy to lose track of your tadpoles in a crowded theme park, especially during the surge of Universal Orlando holiday crowds.
 You take one innocent moment to snap a picture, turn back to your little ones, only to find them gone.
 Thankfully, we have a safety plan.
 We designate a spot in each area of the park to serve as our meeting place in case somebody gets separated.
 If your little ones have cell phones, then keeping in contact may not be a problem.
 The littler tadpoles should know to find a Universal Orlando employee if they get lost.
 Think about dressing everyone in the same bright color and take a picture of your children that morning so you have a recent one with what they’re wearing.
 Read more on our Theme Park Safety Strategies.

 7. Download our iPhone App

 As mentioned above, our Orlando Planning App offers pre-set and customizable park plans.
 It also has wait times in an easy-to-use interface, which makes it a great tool for managing the Universal Orlando holiday crowds.
-We’ve added a new map feature, making it easier to navigate and see your plans and wait times.
+The map feature makes it easy to navigate and see your plans and wait times.
 It won’t drain your battery life, and it covers Universal, SeaWorld and Disney World.
 Did I mention it’s FREE?
 It’s a must-have for your theme park trip.